 - If you can’t remember the last time you swapped out your thermostat’s battery, now is the perfect time to do so.

-- When first going over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is operating correctly and heating your home’s air.
+- When first going over to your heat setting, turn your thermostat up a few extra degrees to make certain that it is operating properly and heating your home’s air.

 There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being occupied.
 Resist the urge to close them all, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to failed blower motors, mold or mildew in your air ducts, damage to the compressor, a burst heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+This can cause failed blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.

 4. Does the Furnace Have Electricity?

 - Pilot and gas pressure evaluation.
-As part of your tune-up, changes may be made to the pilot and gas pressure if needed to return these elements to the designed specifications.
+As part of your tune-up, changes may be made to the pilot and gas pressure if needed to restore these elements to the designed specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
-Most furnace filters need to be replaced at least every 90 days, which can enhance efficiency and prevent operational problems.
+Most furnace filters need to be replaced at least every three months, which can enhance efficiency and prevent operational problems.

 Shift the thermostat to “on” from “auto” to force the fan to function.
 If the fan does come on, power is working right, but if it doesn’t, your furnace might not be receiving power.

-Each furnace has a power switch (just like a light switch) either on the furnace or on a wall close by.
-Flip the switch and wait two minutes to see if it helps to turn the furnace on.
-Also check to see if all access panels and doors on the furnace are completely closed.
+Each furnace has a power switch (that resembles a light switch) either on the furnace or on a nearby wall.
+Flip the switch and wait a couple of minutes to see if it helps to turn the furnace on.
+Also make sure all access panels and doors on the furnace are completely closed.